abouabra/42-Philosophers/README.md

 ## Description

-Philosophers is a project that aims to create a simulation of the dining philosophers problem the dining philosophers problem is a classic synchronization problem that is used to illustrate the challenges of avoiding deadlock and starvation in a multi-threaded environment.
+Philosophers is a project that aims to create a simulation of the dining philosophers problem.

+the dining philosophers problem is a classic synchronization problem that is used to illustrate the challenges of avoiding deadlock and starvation in a multi-threaded environment.
 The problem is described as follows:
 - There are 5 philosophers sitting at a round table.
 - Each philosopher has a plate of spaghetti.